Adrian Bulldogs football, 2020–present: 2024

 The 2024 Adrian Bulldogs football team represented Adrian College as a member of the Michigan Intercollegiate Athletic Association (MIAA) during the 2024 NCAA Division III football season.
 In their first year under head coach Joe Palka, the Bulldogs compiled a 6–4 record (3–4 in conference games) and finished in fifth place in the MIAA.

 2025

 The 2025 Adrian Bulldogs football team represented Adrian College as a member of the Michigan Intercollegiate Athletic Association (MIAA) during the 2025 NCAA Division III football season.
-In their second year under head coach Joe Palka, the Bulldogs have compiled an 8–1 record (5–1 in conference games) and are tied for second place in the MIAA.
+In their second year under head coach Joe Palka, the Bulldogs compiled an 8–2 record (5–2 in conference games) and finished in third place in the MIAA.